Earbuds Price in Nepal | Explore, Filter & Compare

 Samsung

 Samsung has been on a proper run lately.
 The Galaxy Buds 4 Pro is legitimately one of the most loved earbuds released in early 2026.
-The ecosystem lock-in is real and frustrating, but for Samsung phone owners, the integration, 360 Audio, head tracking, codec, and the Galaxy Wearable app, all of them delivers what it promises.
+The ecosystem lock-in is real and frustrating, but for Samsung phone owners, the integration, 360 Audio, head tracking, codec, and the Galaxy Wearable app, all of them deliver what it promises.
 Outside that ecosystem, they're good but not exceptional.

 JBL